oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 We can interact with the deployment using the public side of the ingress (it's load ballancer),  We stored this in the environment variable `$EXTERNAL_IP` .

-  5. Let's try to get some data - **you might get an error** if you do wait a short while and try again as your servcies are probabaly still starting up.
-If you only get a response of `[]` it's fine, you'll just need to setup the test data (expand the section below for details)
+  5. Let's try to get some data - **you might get an error** if you do wait a short while and try again as your services are probabaly still starting up.
+If you only get a response of `[]` it's fine, you'll just need to setup the test data (expand the section above for details)

   -  `curl -i -k -X GET -u jack:password https://store.$EXTERNAL_IP.nip.io/store/stocklevel`